 - (1) The shareholders of CreditEase Puhui are Mr. Ning Tang and Ms. Mei Zhao, each owning 99% and 1% of CreditEase Puhui's equity interest, respectively.
-Mr. Ning Tang is our executive chairman and Ms. Mei Zhao is one of our employees. - (2) The shareholders of Tianjin Linyang are Mr. Yueyue Chen and Ms. Yang Wang, each owning 90% and 10% of Tianjin Linyang's equity interest, respectively.
-Mr. Yueyue Chen and Ms. Yang Wang are two our employees. - (3) The shareholders of Yiren Wealth are Pucheng Credit Assessment and Management (Beijing) Co., Ltd., Mr. Ning Tang, Mr. Fanshun Kong and Ms. Yan Tian, each owning 84.53%, 6.19%, 4.64% and 4.64% of Yiren Wealth's equity interest, respectively.
+Mr. Ning Tang is our executive chairman and Ms. Mei Zhao is one of our employees. - (2) The shareholders of Yiren Wealth are Pucheng Credit Assessment and Management (Beijing) Co., Ltd., Mr. Ning Tang, Mr. Fanshun Kong and Ms. Yan Tian, each owning 84.53%, 6.19%, 4.64% and 4.64% of Yiren Wealth's equity interest, respectively.
 The shareholder of Pucheng Credit Assessment and Management (Beijing) Co., Ltd. is Qiyun Technology Development Co., Ltd., whose shareholder is CreditEase Weijia Technology Development (Beijing) Co.
 Ltd., ultimately owned by Mr. Ning Tang and Ms. Yan Tian, by 95% and 5% of its equity interest, respectively.
-Mr. Ning Tang is our executive chairman, Mr. Fanshun Kong is a non-executive PRC employee of CreditEase, and Ms. Yan Tian is a third-party individual designated by CreditEase.
+Mr. Ning Tang is our executive chairman, Mr. Fanshun Kong is a consultant of CreditEase, and Ms. Yan Tian is a third-party individual designated by CreditEase.